turris-cz/user-docs/docs/basics/reforis/https/https.md

 ## About warnings

 !!! warning
     Do not blindly skip untrusted certificate errors.
-There are there for a good reason and might be indication of an attack attempt.
+They are there for a good reason and might be an indication of an attack attempt.

 Generally, if a warning is displayed on the web page where you happen to be, **do not proceed!** It is possible that someone simply misconfigured the web